CatalysmsServerManager/docs/docs/en/CSMM/functions.md

 ### sendDiscord(channel, message)

 Sends a discord message via the CSMM bot.
-Note that you must have already authorised the bot in your Discord server.
+Note that you must have already authorized the bot in your Discord server.

+In order to use a channel, role or user in this command, you must identify the Discord ID for the object.
+This is the unique number assigned to the object and will persist when name changes etc. are made.
+There are two methods to identify these IDs:

+#### Method 1 - Developer Mode

+In your Discord **User Settings**, go to **Advanced** and enable **Developer Mode**.
+You can now right-click on an object in your server and use the menu option **Copy ID**.

+For a user ID, right-click the user in the server user list and select Copy ID.
+You will need to include the <# and > in your message.

+For a role ID, go into the **Server Settings**, go to **Roles**, right-click the role and select Copy ID.
+You will need to include the <# and > in your message.

+To identify a channel to send your message to, right-click the channel in your server's channel list and select Copy ID.
+You should only include the number, excluding the <# and >, in the function - see the example below.

+#### Method 2 - Backslash in chat

-To identify a channel, send a message within your Discord server using the format `\\#channel-name`.
+For a channel ID, send a message within your Discord server using the format `\\#channel-name`.
 The message will appear in the chat window with the channel ID rather than its display name.
-Copy this number (excluding the <# and >) to set the channel you wish your Discord message to appear in.
+Copy this number **excluding the <# and >** to set the channel you wish your Discord message to appear in - see the example below.

-To mention a member, you will need the member's ID.
-This is similar to identifying the channel: send a message within your Discord server with the format `\\@username`.
+To get a member or role ID, send a message within your Discord server with the format `\\@username` or `\\@role`.
 The message will appear with the user's discord ID.
 Copy this ID **including the <# and >** into your message to mention the user.

-To mention a channel, the process is almost identical to mentioning a user.
-Send a message within your Discord server with the format `\\@rolename` and copy the resulting string into your message to mention a role.

 :::warning
 If you are using handlebars elements within your message, you may find that the system converts some special characters to HTML entity codes, e.g. \&\#27\; for an apostrophe.
 To prevent this, use triple curly braces instead of the usual double curly braces, e.g. `\{\{\{player.name\}\}\}`